genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_DBMon.md

 ### Search

-If you wish to look for a record (or a number of records) but your criteria does not match an Index on the table, you can use the [`search`](#dbmon-commands) command.
+If you wish to look for a record (or a number of records) but your criterion does not match an index on the table, you can use the [`search`](#dbmon-commands) command.

 :::warning
 **BEWARE**, for larger tables this can be slow and risks causing latency to frontend users (e.g. client user).
 :::

-So, if we wanted to find all the records in the `BROKER` table where the `COUNTRY_CODE` was IRL, there is no Index we can use and there may be multiple results, so using the [`search`](#dbmon-commands) command would look like this:
+So, if we wanted to find all the records in the `BROKER` table where the `COUNTRY_CODE` was IRL, there is no index we can use and there may be multiple results, so using the [`search`](#dbmon-commands) command would look like this:

 ```javascript
 ==================================